Azure/ARO-RP/docs/unit-testing-for-monitoring-metrics.md

 If required you can adapt the [deploy script for the Unix domain socket way](../hack/local-monitor-testing/deploy_MDM_VM.sh) deploys such a VM called $USER-mdm-link on Azure, configures it and installs the mdm container.

-Provided that you get the firewall rules in place you should be able to point your local monitor process to the remote UDP socket directly by setting the ARO_STATSD_SOCKET="udp:<IP of your remote VM>:<port>" # default mdm udp port  is 8125
+Provided that you get the firewall rules in place you should be able to point your local monitor process to the remote UDP socket directly by setting the MDM_STATSD_SOCKET="udp:<IP of your remote VM>:<port>" # default mdm udp port  is 8125

 ## Starting the monitor